sage-code/eve/manual/basic.md

 **Notes:**

 * Users can define constrained sub-types or group of basic types;
-* A script can _import_ public types defined in other scripts;
+* A module can _import_ public types defined in other modules;
-* A data type can be declared only in script or suite context;
+* A data type can be declared only in module global context;

 **Example:**
 ```